cedadev/tech-blog/_posts/AI/2025-03-04-smolagents-experiments.md

 # Conclusion

 In conclusion, while setting up and configuring agents and tools may seem complex initially, once the foundations are in place, the process becomes more intuitive and reliable.
 The use of simple tools allows for effective and consistent results, especially when paired with the right model.
 However, issues like changes to API availability can disrupt the process, so relying on a local LLM could offer a more stable and controlled environment.
-Overall, smolagents provides a powerful framework for building intelligent agents, and with proper setup, it can be a reliable tool for various tasks.
+Overall, Smolagents provides a powerful framework for building intelligent agents, and with proper setup, it can be a reliable tool for various tasks.

 # Sources and further information